Huntsville’s Twickenham is north Alabama’s best residential historic district

 The district’s 2015 update and boundary increase application to the National Register of Historic Places provides an incredibly-detailed description.

+Once you’re in downtown Huntsville, you can get to Twickenham from any direction and from several streets, but I like to start at the southeast corner of the public square.
 At that corner you will find the three-story now labeled as the David L. Thomas Building.
 It was built in 1836 but has been remodeled two or three times.
 It’s a good reference point whether on foot, on bike or in a car.
-That’s because almost 90% of the district is found within the right angle this corner forms with Eustis Avenue and Franklin Street.
+Almost 90% of the district is found within the right angle this corner forms with Eustis Avenue and Franklin Street.

 David L. Thomas Building

 Walk, ride or drive into the district and you’ll discover an area of about 12-blocks filled with alluring streetscapes, and fascinating history.
-While there are a few museums, churches, businesses and other buildings in and on the edge of the district, most the places contributing to Twickenhams historical significance are private homes.
+While there are a few museums, churches, businesses and other buildings in and on the edge of the district, most the places contributing to Twickenham’s historical significance are private homes.

-Personally, the large number of well-preserved houses that are between the ages of 170 and 205 years old are what fascinates me the most.
-A variety ranging from small two-room, two-story frame houses with small yards to gated estates with yards of 15-acres or larger can be easily viewed from the sidewalk.
+A large number of well-preserved houses that are between the ages of 175 and 210 years old are found here ranging from small two-room, two-story frame houses with small yards to gated estates with yards of 15-acres or larger.
+Many of them can be easily viewed from the sidewalk.
+Almost every house and yard are very well-kept.
+Landscaping is professionally done throughout, and there are some jaw-dropping private gardens.

 Above: The c.
-1825 Yeatman House; birthplace of Brigadier Gen. John Greenway and the Walker-Lowe House; also known as Westlawn (1834).
+1825 Yeatman House, birthplace of Brigadier Gen. John Greenway and the Walker-Lowe House, also known as Westlawn (1834).

-Pictured above, from left: c.
+Pictured above, from left: picture 1) c.
 1892 Whitten-Everet House, c.
 1821 Bradley House and c.
-1850 Bibb Bradley House; c.
-1902 Van Valkenburg House; c.
-1819 Mastin-Batson House; c.
-1820 Fearn-Garth Home; c.
-1826 Morgan-Neal Home; c.
-1818 Albert Erskine House; c.
-1892 Betts House; c.
-1928-29 house; c.
-1829 Benjamin S. Pope House; and the c.
+1850 Bibb Bradley House; picture 2) c.
+1902 Van Valkenburg House; 3) c.
+1819 Mastin-Batson House; 4) c.
+1820 Fearn-Garth Home; 5) c.
+1826 Morgan-Neal Home; 6) c.
+1818 Albert Erskine House; 7) c.
+1892 Betts House; 8) c.
+1928-29 house; 9) c.
+1829 Benjamin S. Pope House; and 10) c.
 1818 Grove-Bassett House.

 Franklin Street may be the flattest part of Twickenham.
-On its east/northeast side, Echols Hill provides an elevation rise of up to 80 feet.
+On it’s east/northeast side, Echols Hill provides an elevation rise of up to 80 feet.
 The hill enhances the views in several spots, but it can make a walking or biking tour more challenging.

 These two fine 19th-century homes sit side-by-side on the slope of Echols Hill on Adams Street: